anderslatif/Kea_DAT_Node.js_2025_Spring/00._Course_Material/00._Meta_Course_Material/about_the_course.md

 Co-pilot is an excellent tool and I recommend that you use it in your future endeavours but for this course I highly recommend that you refrain from using it.
 Arguments:

+- Co-pilot takes focus away from what is being explained in class.

-- Rather than focusing on its suggestion you should focus on understanding the syntax.
+- Rather than learning to choose, you should question and understand.

+- You should know how to write the syntax.

 - During the exam you will be live coding and co-pilot is not an option.

+- It is extremely obvious when you bring code solved by AI to the exam.
+Don't do that.